deeenes/bioinfo-tools/README.md

     visualization course at University of Texas at Austin.
 -   https://wiki.archlinux.org/title/R - Some good tips and tricks for using R, not all of them are Arch Linux specific.
+-   https://r-universe.dev/organizations/ - R package repositories, beyond
+    CRAN and Bioconductor.
+Also a great place to distribute your package.
+-   https://easystats.github.io/easystats/ - A package collection focused
+    on statistics, reporting, visual styles and minimal dependencies.

 ## Statistics